nathanlvt/MetaSpread/docs/source/index.rst

 .. figure:: Figure_1.png
    :align: center

-   **Early snapshot of our simulations for cancer cell spread in the primary tumour (grid 1) after approximately 5 days.** Parameters as in Table :numref:`table-sim_parameters` with initial distribution centered around (1 mm, 1 mm) with radius of about ~0.1 mm, and total initial size = 388 cells.
+   **Early snapshot of our simulations for cancer cell spread in the primary tumour (grid 1) after approximately 5 days.** Parameters as in Table :numref:`table-sim-parameters` with initial distribution centered around (1 mm, 1 mm) with radius of about ~0.1 mm, and total initial size = 388 cells.
 The blue color denotes mesenchymal cells, the orange color denotes epithelial cells.
 The intensity of the color represents the number of cells (from 0 to Q = 4) in that particular grid point.
 The red grid points represent entry-points to the vasculature, with circles intact vessels and crosses representing ruptured vessels.

 A 2-dimensional multigrid hybrid spatial model of cancer dynamics is developed in Python (see :numref:`figure-example-sim` for a snapshot illustration).
 Here we combine the stochastic individual based dynamics of single cells with deterministic dynamics of the abiotic factors.
 The algorithm for dynamic progression at each time step is depicted in :numref:`figure-flowchart`.
 In the tumor site we consider two different cancer cell phenotypes: epithelial (epithelial-like) and mesenchymal (mesenchymal-like) cells.
 The epithelial-like (E) cancer cells reproduce at a higher rate, but diffuse more slowly than mesenchymal (M) cells, which reproduce at a lower rate but diffuse more rapidly.
 Furthermore, epithelial cells cannot break through the vasculature wall alone, as they require the presence of mesenchymal cells to be able to intravasate into normal vessel entry-points.
 The exception to this are ruptured vessels, that allow for the intravasation of any type of cancer cell.
 The cellular growth and movement in space is modeled considering 2 partial differential equations, where random (diffusion) and non-random (haptotaxis) movement are implemented.
 The model includes two additional equations: one for the spatio-temporal dynamics of matrix metalloproteinase 2 (MMP-2), a chemical that favors the spread of cancer cells, and another for the degradation of the extracellular matrix (ECM), which also favors the haptotactic movement of the cancer cells.
 The dimensionless model, as described by :cite:p:`franssen2019` in Appendix A of their paper, corresponds to 4 PDEs, where the key variables reflect local densities of epithelial cells (:math:`c_E`) and mesenchymal cells (:math:`c_M`), and concentrations of MMP2 (:math:`m`) and extracellular matrix (:math:`w`):